 Emily Coates

 Dancer/writer/performance-maker/filmmaker Emily Coates has performed internationally with New York City Ballet, Mikhail Baryshnikov’s White Oak Dance Project, Twyla Tharp, and Yvonne Rainer.
-Highlights of her thirty-year career in dance include performing three duets with Baryshnikov, in works by Erick Hawkins, Mark Morris, and Karole Armitage; principal roles in ballets by George Balanchine and Jerome Robbins—with whom she worked closely in the last six years of his life; Lucinda Childs’ seminal solo Carnation; and the span of Rainer’s work, from 1961 to the present.
+Highlights of her career in dance include performing three duets with Baryshnikov, in works by Erick Hawkins, Mark Morris, and Karole Armitage; principal roles in ballets by George Balanchine and Jerome Robbins—with whom she worked closely in the last six years of his life; Lucinda Childs’ seminal solo Carnation; and the span of Rainer’s work, from 1961 to the present.

 Her choreographic work has been commissioned and presented by Baryshnikov Arts Center, Carnegie Hall, Danspace Project (NYT Critics Pick 2017 & 2018), Works & Process at the Guggenheim, University of Chicago, Yale University Art Gallery, Wadsworth Atheneum, Performa (NYT Best Dance of 2019), Quick Center for the Arts, and the Hopkins Center for the Arts at Dartmouth, among others.
-She is one of five transmitters of Yvonne Rainer’s Trio A (1966), which she has taught for the past fifteen years, and reconstructed with Rainer her 1965 dance Parts of Some Sextets for Performa 19.
-Her collaborators have included Charlie Burnham, Taylor Ho Bynum, Lacina Coulibaly, Sarah Demers, Liz Diamond, Ain Gordon, Derek Lucci, Josiah McElheny, Will Orzo, Emmanuèle Phuon, and Yvonne Rainer.
+She is one of five transmitters of Yvonne Rainer’s Trio A (1966), which she has performed for the past twenty-five years, and reconstructed with Rainer her 1965 dance Parts of Some Sextets for Performa 19.
+Her collaborators have included Charlie Burnham, Taylor Ho Bynum, Lacina Coulibaly, Sarah Demers, Liz Diamond, Ain Gordon, Derek Lucci, Josiah McElheny, Emmanuèle Phuon, and Yvonne Rainer.

 Awards and fellowships include the School of American Ballet’s Mae L. Wein Award for Outstanding Promise; Baryshnikov Arts Center’s Martha Duffy Memorial Fellowship; Yale’s Poorvu Family Award for Interdisciplinary Teaching; the Alfred P. Sloan Foundation grant for the Public Understanding of Science, Technology, and Economics, and a National Endowment for the Arts presentation grant.
 She was a 2016 Fellow at the Center for Ballet and the Arts and a 2019 Dance Research Fellow at the Jerome Robbins Dance Division, New York Public Library for the Performing Arts.